top of page

 Writer's pictureAlison Gould

-How we can diagnose and treat your Achilles injury via video call
+How we can diagnose and treat your Achilles injury online via video call

 Are you wondering how physio consultations via video call can work for you and your Achilles injury?
 Isn’t the physio supposed to poke and prod your injury to get a diagnosis and then massage you to make things better?
 In this article, I explain how we safely and accurately assess, diagnose, and treat patients with Achilles injuries via video call and what you can expect from such a consultation.